 The American Museum of Natural History isn’t just home to wonderfully colossal dinosaur, sea creature and artifact displays—it’s also home to the Rose Center for Earth and Space, a glass enclosure that houses the stunning 87-foot-diameter Hayden Sphere.
 Families can explore the 13-billion–year history of the universe, pick up cool facts about planets, stars and galaxies and watch space shows.
 The Museum collaborates with NASA to keep all of its visual maps up to date.

-One World Observatory at World Trade Center lets visitors experience panoramic views of NYC on levels 100, 101 and 102 from atop the tallest building in the United States—1,250 feet above the ground.
+One World Observatory at World Trade Center lets visitors experience panoramic views of NYC from atop the tallest building in the United States.
 Kids will love arriving at their destination Jetsons-style via Sky Pod elevators (some of the fastest in the world) which lead to a two-minute video presentation of gorgeous city images on the 102nd floor.
-Check out City Pulse on the 100th floor, which features HD videos of notable NYC landmarks and neighborhoods.
-Then daredevil kids (and parents!) can brave the Sky Portal, where a 14-foot wide circular provides a view of real-time, high-definition footage of the streets below.
+Check out City Pulse on the 100th floor, showing HD videos featuring notable NYC landmarks and neighborhoods, then daredevil kids (and parents) can brave the Sky Portal, where a 14-foot wide circular disc provides a view of real-time, high-definition footage of the streets below.